When you boil it down, what is the distilled essence of the Waynflete experience?

 What is our core identity as a learning community?

 The Waynflete faculty and administration has undertaken the task of answering those questions.
 While abstract to some, they are vital to those of us who work at the school and to the families who entrust their children to our care.
 As an independent school, Waynflete gets to choose its approach to education.
 Families in Southern Maine get to choose whether or not the experience we offer is right for their children.

 Being a “chosen” community gives us a powerful advantage in our efforts to educate the young people in our charge.
-In the context of a challenging and fast-changing world, being a it also gives us special challenges.
-Since we offer a distinctive experience based on our beliefs of how best to educate youth, we need to understand what they are and how they translate into best practices.
-And since we offer a distinctive experience, we need to be able to communicate it to current and future families.
+In the context of a challenging and fast-changing world, it also gives us special challenges.
+Since we offer a distinctive experience based on our beliefs on how best to educate youth, we need to understand what these challenges are and how they translate into best practices.
+And since we offer a distinctive experience, we need to be able to communicate that experience to current and future families.